 Our community is full of smart, talented people who are already working on ways to make Kelowna a better city and we want to find ways to work with and support them.

 If you are working on creative solutions to some of our shared challenges in the community (particularly those listed in Council’s priorities), there may be an opportunity for us to work together!

 These are just a few of the things that we are currently working on:

-- Intelligent Cities Strategy – involving internal & external stakeholders – in the final stages of development, our Intelligent Cities Strategy will guide how we will become an intelligent city, including a short-term action plan.
+- Intelligent Cities Strategy – involving internal & external stakeholders – in the final stages of development, our Intelligent Cities Strategy will guide how we will become an intelligent city, including a short- and longer-term roadmap.
 Supports multiple Council priorities.

 - Chat bots – City online service – development of chat bots (website plug-in using artificial intelligence) that can help quickly and efficiently connect residents, businesses and visitors to the information that they are looking for.
 Supports the Corporate result that services, processes and business activities are transformed.